oracle-livelabs/security/iam-containers/oig/oig.md

   </copy>
 	```

-3. Edit the *rcuDatabaseURL* parameter to include the private IP of your instance (noted in Step 2.2).
+3. Edit the *rcuDatabaseURL* parameter to include the private IP of your instance (noted from the previous Lab 'Initialize Environment', Task 2, Step 2).
 Alternatively, you can also get the private IP by giving the command *cat /etc/hosts*.
 The *rcuDatabaseURL* parameter is towards the end of the *create-domain-inputs.yaml* file.
 Navigate to the end of the file and update the parameter to the private IP of the instance.

   *Note: To edit a file, use the command 'vi <file name>', after which you can use arrow keys to move to the location where changes need to be made in the file (As a shortcut, you can use 'Shift + G' to directly go to the end of file).
 Press 'i' on the keyboard to switch to insert mode.
 You can type your required changes OR if you want to paste copied content, simply do a Right Click by first ensuring the cursor be at the exact place.
 Once done, press 'Esc' to exit out of Insert mode.
 Finally, press ':wq' to save the changes and quit the vi editor.*